 Preaward Spending Risk Example 1: How the Guarantee Account Works

-What not to do.
-Do not charge the student to another sponsored project, and then transfer costs when the real award comes in.
-Is this a problem?
-Yes, the student’s effort should not be charged to any project which does not benefit from that effort.
-If the student is working in an area that does not relate to the project being charged, then the charge cannot be allocated to that project.
-This charge is both unallowable and unallocable, and cannot be approved, even if you intend to transfer the charges later.
+The student’s effort should not be charged to a project which does not benefit from that effort.
+Such a charge is both unallowable and unallocable, and cannot be approved, even if you intend to transfer the charges later.

-The sponsor authorized preaward spending in writhing 90 days prior to award start date January 1.
-You open an early PTA, and begin spending.
+The sponsor authorized pre-award spending within 90 days prior to award start date, that would be January 1.
+You can open an early PTA, and begin spending.

-The sponsor delays the start date to April 1.
-Now the preaward spending the PI incurred in the month of January is outside the 90 day limit.
+The sponsor then delays the start date to May 1.
+Now the pre-award spending the PI incurred in the month of January is outside the 90 day limit.
 The PI is obligated to cover those costs with unrestricted funds.

-When it is necessary to request an early PTA, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.
+When you request an early PTA, the PI must identify a guarantee PTA with unrestricted funds to cover the costs in the event that the award does not materialize.

 Do not use another sponsored PTA to fund expenses that you intend to move later.

 The expenses would be considered both unallowable and unallocable.